pedrobertao/rust_playground/SECURITY.md

 If you discover a security vulnerability or potential risk in this repository:

 1. **Do not open a public issue.**
-2. Include:
-   - A clear description of the issue
-   - Steps to reproduce (if applicable)
-   - Potential impact
+2. Contact the owner/owners of the repository.

 We will investigate and respond as quickly as possible.